sanketn26/niyanta/docs/IMPLEMENTATION_PLAN.md

 This document outlines a phased approach to implementing Niyanta, a distributed workload processing system.
 The plan is structured to deliver incremental value while managing technical risk.

 ### Key Objectives
-1. Deliver a working MVP in 8-10 weeks
+1. Deliver a working MVP in 8-10 weeks **with affinity support**
-2. Achieve production-readiness in 16-20 weeks
+2. Achieve production-readiness in 16-20 weeks **with auto-scaling**
 3. Support 100+ concurrent workloads with < 99.5% uptime by Phase 2
-4. Scale to 1000+ concurrent workloads with 99.9% uptime by Phase 4
+4. **Scale to 10,000 concurrent workloads** with 99.9% uptime by Phase 4
+5. **Support affinity-based workload placement** (GPU, region, compliance) from Phase 1
+6. **Implement SLA-based priority scheduling** with starvation prevention by Phase 2

 ### Phases Overview